 2. Locked and grouped content controls create un-editable regions in the document.
 Doing so can have undesirable effects.
 For example if you have grouped or locked controls in a document along with other fields, then if you want to update the document fields, you can't used CTRL+a (select all) the F9, because "all" can no longer be selected.

 The real power of content controls lies in their ability to be mapped (or bound) to a custom XML data store embedded in the Word 2007/2010 OfficeOpenXML format document file.
 Through this binding:

-Content controls offer opportunities and several advantages to document designers over the legacy form fields used in previous Word versions.
+Content controls offer opportunities and several advantages to document designers over legacy form fields.
 Unfortunately they still have some very significant shortcomings.